NeuroDataDesign/fngs-f16s17/NEW_website_cloud.md

 Welcome to our website cloud deployment tutorial!
 In this walkthrough, we will cover how to launch your analyses in the cloud, without having to use the command line.
 We do not assume any requisite software is installed for this tutorial.

-# Getting Data in BIDs Spec
+# Getting Data into BIDs Spec

 For these purposes, I have made a small dataset available for us to play around with.
 First, download the following tarball in your home directory (you can download it anywhere, but we will assume the home directory here):